Assalamu alaikum and welcome

 "Those that remember Me in their heart, I remember them in My heart; and those that remember Me in a gathering, I remember them in a gathering better than theirs." (hadith qudsi)

 This is the website of a Liverpool (UK) Naqshbandi-Haqqani Sufi circle.
-We have a weekly zikr/dhikr (a traditional chanting meditation practice) in Liverpool Central Library (top floor meeting room) between 3pm and 4.50pm every Sunday (map), to which everyone is welcome.
+We have a weekly zikr/dhikr (a traditional chanting meditation practice) in Liverpool Central Library (top floor meeting room 3, nearest to lifts) between 2pm and 4pm every Saturday (map), to which everyone is welcome.
 BUT please check first the Liverpool Zikr Meetup Group for up to date information about cancellations etc, or email us.

 More details:

-• Liverpool Central Library (top floor meeting room)
+- Liverpool Central Library (top floor meeting room 3)

 What is Zikr?